-In Stage 3, for your English studies, you can choose between learning about how the English language is used in different contexts or explore creativity in the English language around the world.
+In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
 For your final Spanish module, you’ll advance your understanding of the society and culture of contemporary Spain and Spanish-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in Spanish.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Language Studies uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes

 - working in a group with other students

 - finding external/third party material online